 Legends help your viewers understand the map by describing the colors and bubble sizes used.

-Size legends describe the size metric in bubble maps.
-Color legends describe the color dimension or color metric.
-Weight legends describe the weight metric.
-Thickness legends describe the line thickness metric used in a line map.
+Size legends describe the Size metric in bubble maps and the Thickness metric in connection maps.
+Color legends describe the Color dimension or Color metric.
+Weight legends describe the Weight metric.
+Thickness legends describe the Thickness metric that is used in a line map.
+Height legends describe the height of the Additional Layer Metric that is used in a combo map.

-If your map has a color dimension, the color legend uses distinct colors for each value.
-If your map has a color metric, the legend uses a color gradient.
+If your map specifies a Color dimension, the Color Legend uses distinct colors for each value.
+If your map specifies a Color metric, the Color Legend uses a color gradient.

 Examples: